aeternity/ae_mdw/README.md

 In order to anticipate some of these checks one might run `mix git_hooks.install`.
 This installs pre_commit and pre_push checks as defined by `config :git_hooks` in `dev.tools.exs`.

-If sure about the change, if it was for example in a integration test case and it was already tested and formatted, one can use `git push --no-verify` to bypass the hook.
+If sure about the change, if it was for example in an integration test case and it was already tested and formatted, one can use `git push --no-verify` to bypass the hook.

 ## Auto-generated Documentation